ryanchandra94/library_system/readme.txt

 4. go to project folder => cd librarySystem => npm run dev

 5. open "localhost:5173/adminlogin" in browser to run the app

+Use Email: admin@gmail.com and password: 12345 to login